research-ag/vector/README.md

 The benchmarking code can be found here: [canister-profiling](https://github.com/research-ag/canister-profiling)

+The benchmarks were run with dfx 0.20.1 and moc 0.11.2.

 ### Time

 This table shows the number of wasm instruction for the given function execution.